 Rear connectors

-Apart from the connectors in the connector panel, the EXPLORER 500 has two connectors placed on the rear side of the EXPLORER 500,
+Apart from the connectors in the connector panel, the EXPLORER 500 has a connector placed on the rear side of the EXPLORER 500.
+This connector is marked DC OUT and is used for charging the EXPLORER Bluetooth Handset.